 One of the main features that TypeScript introduces is types.
 As a definition, these represent the properties and functions of a specific value.
-Also, they get categorized: there are primitive types and object types.
+Also, its types get categorized: there are primitive types and object types.
 On the one hand, primitive types include string, number, boolean, null, and undefined.
 Meanwhile, object types include classes, functions, and arrays.
 The purpose of types is to help detect errors in the compilation.
 Also, they allow you to understand the connections between values and variables.
-You can find out more about TypeScript types in this tutorial.

 Classes are special functions that mimic the class keyword.
-As templates, These functions work to create new objects.
+As templates, these functions work to create new objects.
 Although classes are present in JS, TypeScript adds some twists.
 Some of them include type designations to members and parameters of methods.
 This allows you to use object-oriented techniques such as abstraction and encapsulation.
 Classes are great to use when you know you will need to change the state of an object over time.
 On top of that, they associate behaviors with data, among other things.
-If you want to learn more about TypeScript classes, you can look at this article.

-Interfaces name types and define contracts.
+Typescript interfaces name types and define contracts.
 This works both within your code and any code outside of your project.
 Also, they make the code easier to read by defining the properties and types that an object can have.
-For a full breakdown of TypeScript interfaces, visit this tutorial.

 TypeScript generics let you create reusable components.
 As a result, components made with generics can work with various data types.
 Of course, this guarantees more flexibility and scalability.
 These generics work like C# or Java, allowing you to make functions, classes, and interfaces.
 You can check out the TypeScript handbook to learn how to create generics.